Speccy-Rom/celebrate/README.md

 # Celebrate - REST API service

-#### Python / AioHttp REST API service that will analyse the data provided and identify the demand for gifts amongst residents of different age groups in different cities by month
+#### A Python/ AioHttp REST API service will analyse the data provided and identify the demand for gifts among residents of different age groups in different cities by month.